jalabrecque/website/content/publication/2020-01-01_labrecque2020commentary.md

 +++
-title = "Commentary: Mendelian Randomization with Multiple Exposures: The Importance of Thinking about Time" date = "2020-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy A", "Swanson, Sonja A"]
+title = "Commentary: Mendelian randomization with multiple exposures: the importance of thinking about time" date = "2020-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy A", "Swanson, Sonja A"]